typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 The Typesense instance is deployed with a default API key: _Hu52dwsas2AdxdE_.
 For better security, we'll generate new keys.
 First, execute the following Shell command to replace the default API key:

+> NOTE: consider formatting cURL responses with json_pp, jq, or some other JSON prettier

 #### Creating a New Administrator API Key

 ```bash